 Latest Edition of Open Access Government

-Open Access Government July 2019 has an impressive array of intellectually stimulating content on government policy issues across the globe, including health and social care, research and innovation, environment, agriculture, energy, transport, industry, ICT, legal affairs and HR & training.
+Open Access Government October 2019 has more content than ever before.
+I hope you enjoy reading about a wealth of government policy issues globally, such as health and social care, research and innovation, environment, agriculture, energy, transport, industry, ICT, legal affairs and HR & training.

 Bitcoin this, Blockchain that.
 All we ever hear about lately is cryptocurrencies and how they are going to transform the world.
 But what exactly is cryptocurrency and how does it work?

 Gábor Balázsi, Ph.D. from the Louis and Beatrice Laufer Center for Physical and Quantitative Biology and the Department of Biomedical Engineering at Stony Brook University in the U.S., shares his perspective on the field of synthetic biology in terms of the past, present and future.

 The role of the Canadian Institutes of Health Research, when it comes to funding health research in Canada, is explored here, including a look at the work of the Human Development, Child and Youth Health division within that.

 The potential impact of a no-deal Brexit on public health services in the UK has been widely reported.
 UK law firm Smith Partnership takes a closer look at the issue.